etwk/blog/content/lists/books.md

 - [ ] Nothing To It: Ten Ways to Be at Home with Yourself (Brother Phap Hai)
 - David R. Hawkins
 	- [ ] Power vs. Force: The Hidden Determinants of Human Behavior #must
+- [ ] A Lamp unto Yourself: A Beginner's Guide to Asian Spiritual Practices, from Advaita and Buddhism to Yoga and Zen (C. Pierce Salguero) #self-help #comparative #Asian

 ### Buddhism
 - [ ] Tell Me Something about Buddhism: Questions and Answers for the Curious Beginner #must #Buddhism #Zen